Reltroner/reltroner-studio/content/factions/henchoway.md

 ---

 ### 🛑 Final Warning
-Henchoeway cannot be bombed, sued, or voted out.
+Henchoway cannot be bombed, sued, or voted out.
 It must be resisted in thought, rejected in culture, and outgrown in spirit.
 > If you see a diver in black near the shoreline of Hargenbor Bay…
-> You have already been seen by Henchoeway.
+> You have already been seen by Henchoway.
 **Let Astralis guard the gates of consciousness.
-Let Henchoeway remain sealed beneath the light.**
+Let Henchoway remain sealed beneath the light.**

 ---